My Name Is Nobody: Directorial credit dispute

-When the film began shooting in Spain in Almería and Guadix, Valerii had a new cinematographer Giuseppe Ruzzolini and Sergio Salvati.
-Salvati worked as a cameraman uncredited for the sequences of the duel among mirrors and Nobody's meeting with Sullivan in the gambling room.
+When the film began shooting in Spain in Almería and Guadix, Valerii had a new cinematographer Giuseppe Ruzzolini, with Sergio Salvati working as a cameraman, uncredited, for the sequences of the duel among mirrors and Nobody's meeting with Sullivan in the gambling room.
 A new problem arose on set when costumes for Henry Fonda vanished, leading to production stopping for nine days.
 This led to paying a high penalty to keep Fonda for a few days or postpone shooting until he was free again.
 Leone proposed to Valerii that they either cut 30 or 40 pages from the script or create a second unit to finish the film.
 Leone offered to take the second unit shots, which Valerii accepted.
 Claudio Mancini warned Valerii, stating that Leone would take credit for the film when they go back to Rome if he let him shoot anything.
-Valerii took over scenes involving Henry Fonda and the action sequences in the desert, while Leone directed the saloon scene with Terence Hill showing his gunslinger skills and parts of the sequences in the village festival, and the public urinal scene which was not in the original script.
+Valerii took over scenes involving Henry Fonda and the action sequences in the desert, while Leone directed the saloon scene with Terence Hill showing his gunslinger skills, parts of the sequences in the village festival, and the public urinal scene, which was not in the original script.